UB-Mannheim/escriptorium/README.md

 it is recomanded to then make an alias for manage.py or set $DJANGO_SETTINGS_MODULE

-* if you need to test methods from the queue manager, set USE_CELERY=True and run a celery worker
+* To run a basic celery worker listening on everything
 > $ celery -A app.escriptorium worker -l INFO
+To disable celery you can set `CELERY_TASK_ALWAYS_EAGER = True`

 * Create the sql tables
 > $ cd app && python manage.py migrate